arnesanches/powerbi-advanced-dashboard/README.md

 1. **Load financial data** from an Excel file.
 2. **Create interactive visualizations** to represent the calculations and metrics clearly and visually.
-3. **Set up images and logos** for the banks, ensuring a professional design for the dashboard.
+3. **Set up logos** for the banks, ensuring a professional design for the dashboard.

 ## How Python Was Used